rontarrant/gtkDcoding/docs/_posts/2019-06-28-0048-mvc-i-introduction.md

 	</figure>
 </div>

 There won’t be any code examples today, just lots of theory.
 Yeah, it'll be a lot to take in, but you might consider it a reference to use over the next four weeks as we wade through all this stuff.
-So, without further ado…
+So, without further ado...

 Today begins an exploration of a bunch of *GTK* widgets that use the **Model-View-Controller** (**MVC**) architectural pattern.
 In case you don’t know, in an **MVC** system, the user is presented with a UI to **Control** data in a **Model** which then updates the **View** (the UI).
 It’s a circular and flexible system wherein the **View** shows either some or all of the data stored in the **Model**.
 Also, a single behind-the-scenes **Model** can have its data displayed in more than one **View**, either simultaneously or by switching out one **View** for another.

-Let’s look at these pieces one at a time starting with…
+Let’s look at these pieces one at a time starting with...

 ## The Model